OpenZeppelin/nile/README.md

 A few things to notice here:

-1. `nile set <env_var>` looks for an environement variable with the same name whose value is a private key
+1. `nile setup <env_var>` looks for an environement variable with the same name whose value is a private key
 2. This created a `localhost.accounts.json` file storing all data related to accounts management

 ### `raw-execute`